Skip to Main Content

 This guide provides information and resources for using best practices in digital methods to produce scholarly and research work.

-BCIT Institutional Repository
+Submit your scholarly work to the BCIT Institutional Repository

 Anyone at BCIT may contribute to the BCIT Institutional Repository.
-Please contact cmclellan13@bcit.ca if you are interested in submitting to the BCIT institutional repository.
+Please contact cmclellan13@bcit.ca if you are interested in submitting to the

-BCIT Institutional Repository
+BCIT Institutional Repository.

 About Digital Scholarship